-This discussion and analysis of Greenville Fire District, New York's ("District") financial statements provides an overview of the financial activities of the District, for the year ended December 31, 2019.
+This discussion and analysis of Greenville Fire District, New York's ("District") financial statements provides an overview of the financial activities of the District, for the year ended December 31, 2020.
 Please read it in conjunction with the basic financial statements and the accompanying notes to those statements that follow this section.

-Financial Highlights for Fiscal Year 2019
+Financial Highlights for Fiscal Year 2020

-- On the government-wide financial statements, the liabilities and deferred inflows of resources of the District exceeded its assets and deferred outflows of resources at the close of fiscal year 2019 by \$21,104,890.
-Of this amount, the unrestricted net position is a deficit of (\$24,054,892). - As of the close of the current fiscal year, the District's governmental funds reported an ending fund balance of \$3,633,933, an increase of \$322,273 from fiscal year 2018.
-Of this amount, the unassigned fund balance is \$870,816. - A tax anticipation note in the amount of \$1,800,000 was issued and retired in fiscal 2019.
+- On the government-wide financial statements, the liabilities and deferred inflows of resources of the District exceeded its assets and deferred outflows of resources at the close of fiscal year 2020 by \$26,553,998.
+Of this amount, the unrestricted net position is a deficit of (\$29,625,405). - The District is committed to provide postemployment benefits to its employees in the form of pensions and healthcare.
+As a result, the District has recognized substantial liabilities in the government-wide financial statements for these benefits.
+As of December 31, 2020, the District had liabilities of \$28.5 million for other postemployment benefits recorded in accordance with the provisions of Governmental Accounting Standards Board ("GASB") Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" ("OPEB") and \$7 million for its proportionate share of the net pension liabilities of the New York State and Local Employees' Retirement System ("ERS") and the New York State and Local Police and Fire Retirement System ("PFRS") recorded in accordance with the provision of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions an Amendment of GASB Statement No. 27".
+More detailed information about the District's OPEB and pension reporting is presented in Note 3 in the notes to financial statements. - As of the close of the current fiscal year, the District's governmental funds reported an ending fund balance of \$4,103,375, an increase of \$469,442 from fiscal year 2019.
+Of this amount, the unassigned fund balance is \$996,848. - A tax anticipation note in the amount of \$1,800,000 was issued and retired in fiscal 2020.